MSc Civil Engineering

 Water & Wastewater Treatment Design* (10 credits)

 This class, run by the Department of Civil and Environmental Engineering, aims to develop a detailed understanding of treatment processes, as well as the ability to undertake design calculations sufficient to produce a concept and detailed design of a water and wastewater treatment plant.
-On completion of the course the student is expected to be able to:
+On completion of the course you'll be expected to be able to:

 • recognise needs of the client and conceptualise appropriate treatment system